matplotlib/matplotlib/doc/faq/troubleshooting_faq.rst

 :envvar:`HOME` directory under the :file:`.config/` directory.

 In addition, users have a cache directory.
-On unix-like systems, this is separate to the configuration directory by default.
+On unix-like systems, this is separate from the configuration directory by default.
 To locate your :file:`.cache/` directory, use :func:`matplotlib.get_cachedir`::

     >>> import matplotlib as mpl